-The project is pleased to do its part in offsetting the rising costs of housing in the city by creating three affordable units plus a $75,000 IDP fund payment in compliance with the City’s inclusionary development policy.
+The project is pleased to do its part in offsetting the rising costs of housing in the city by creating three affordable units as well as a contribution to the Inclusionary Development Policy fund.

 Transit Oriented Design

 The project will take full advantage of its proximity to public transit and is within close range of a host of bus lines, Zipcar locations, Hubway locations, and MBTA Stations.
 The site is approximately 940’ from the MBTA Roxbury Crossing Orange Line and just slightly more to the Brigham Circle Green Line stations.
 The site is close to Southwest Corridor Park, which provides off-street bike and walking paths leading to downtown.
 The project will provide ample bicycle storage for both tenants and guests of the site allowing for sustainable alternative modes of transportation to and from the site.
 It is situated in a highly pedestrian-friendly location and therefore an ideal site for multifamily housing with limited dependence on automobiles.
 All of this will reduce overall trips generated from the site and reduce pressures on the busy traffic moving along Tremont Street.

 Our team has a well-established history of providing quality design and construction in the neighborhood.
 We plan to continue this tradition at The Laneway Building.
 Our team is committed to successfully combining appropriate respect for the existing historic context while producing innovative, design-forward solutions that extend from the building interiors to the facades and the Laneway.
 We hope to be a leader in the exciting architectural dialog that is emerging in this area of Boston.